Training to become a PCSO

 Training to be a PCSO is enjoyable, but it is not an easy ride, and it isn’t for everybody.
 There is a classroom element to the training, and that can be hard if you have been out of formal education for a while.
 You also have to do some work at home, so it is demanding on your time.
 Some people also find the nature of the work challenging.
 As a PCSO you are sometimes exposed to the darker side of life – things you may not have encountered before.
 You need to have empathy to do the job, but also the professionalism and resilience to deal with difficult situations.

-After 16 weeks, you will attend a passing out ceremony, where we will celebrate your achievements within your initial training, with friends and family.
-After this time you will join one of our Neighbourhood Policing Teams and provide evidence towards their SOLAP (Student Officer Learning and Assessment Portfolio) in order to complete your probationary period after 9 months of service.
+After 10 weeks, you will attend a passing out ceremony, where we will celebrate your achievements within your initial training, with friends and family.
+After this time you will join one of our Neighbourhood Policing Teams, undertake a 10 week period of tutorship with an experienced colleague and then provide evidence towards their SOLAP (Student Officer Learning and Assessment Portfolio) in order to complete your probationary period after 9 months of service.

 Within your first 9 months of service with North Yorkshire Police, you will be expected to complete a Neighbourhood Management Award, which is a recognised level 3 qualification.

-Our latest recruitment drive to become a PCSO is due to launch on 18th April 2019, so watch this space for details.
+Our latest recruitment drive to become a PCSO is due to launch in October 2019, so watch this space for details.
 In the meantime you can also check out our other pages for more information about becoming a PCSO.

 MAKING THE GRADE: Pictured – our latest PCSOs outside police HQ with CI Allan Wescott and their trainers.